cur-dev/nvsmi/README.md

 ## +-----------------------------------------------------------------------------+
 ```

 In this example we only have one GPU on the system, but data for all GPUs will be shown.
-Each GPU is a row in a dataframe:
+Each GPU is a row in a dataframe, and each process is listed in a separate dataframe:

 ```r
 str(s)